- Home

 The best way to learn form-based code writing is to actually do it.

-In just four hours of this hands-on technical workshop, complete an accelerated version of what normally takes a few months.
-Study base maps, complete field research, calibrate the open-source SmartCode framework for a study area, compare the new T-Zoning with the existing code, and sketch out a Transect-based regulating plan.
-Teams led by experienced code calibrators will calibrate T4, T5, and T6 in our plan and code.
+In just four hours of this hands-on technical workshop, participants completed an accelerated version of what normally takes a few months.
+They studied base maps, completed field research, calibrated the open-source SmartCode framework for a study area, compared the new T-Zoning with the existing code, and sketched out a Transect-based regulating plan.
+Teams led by experienced code calibrators calibrated T4, T5, and T6 in our plan and code.

 Peery Hotel at CNU

-Join us May 28 through 31 at the historic Peery Hotel, 110 W. Broadway, Salt Lake City, Utah.
-The Transect Codes Council is helping to present this special event, which will include a Welcome Party, Evening Lecture Series, and Nightly Debates, in conjunction with CNU 21.
-No registration is required for this free TCC event, but tax-deductible donations to CATS are encouraged.
+May 28 through 31 at the historic Peery Hotel, 110 W. Broadway, Salt Lake City, Utah.
+The Transect Codes Council helped to present this special event, which included a Welcome Party, Evening Lecture Series, and Nightly Debates, in conjunction with CNU 21.

 The hotel lobby has two large venues, one medium-sized, and three board rooms – all related to a bar, restaurant, and a very wide sidewalk immediately outside.
-There will be a time and place for every kind of organized conglomeration, as well as individual anarchies.
-The agenda will be partially pre-structured, partially structured on a rolling basis, and also ad hoc – just short of chaotic.
+There was a time and place for every kind of organized conglomeration, as well as individual anarchies.
+The agenda was partially pre-structured, partially structured on a rolling basis, and also ad hoc – just short of chaotic.

-Peery Hotel at CNU will be a complement to the numerous private gatherings, regional meetings, "the party," and the informal discussions that are often said to be the best part of the Congress.
-This initiative is in support of the CNU, to make it better – not to displace it.
-Therefore, we ask you to register for the Congress as you normally would.
-Attendance at Peery Hotel at CNU is free, and no registration is required, but donations to CATS are requested.
+Peery Hotel at CNU was a complement to the numerous private gatherings, regional meetings, "the party," and the informal discussions that are often said to be the best part of the Congress.
+This initiative was in support of the CNU, to make it better – not to displace it.

 Tuesday, May 28